/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 Summary

-Explore practical strategies to implement robust error handling in Bash scripts, preventing silent failures and building automation you can truly trust.
+Explore practical strategies to implement reliable error handling in Bash scripts, preventing silent failures and building automation you can truly trust.

 The Silent Failure Problem in Bash Scripts

 Bash has a dangerous default behavior: it happily continues executing after commands fail.
 This “fail and continue” approach makes Bash scripts notoriously fragile in production environments.
-As Robert Love explains in Linux System Programming: Talking Directly to the Kernel and C Library”, this behavior stems from Bash’s original purpose as an interactive shell, where continuing after errors was often desirable.
+This behavior stems from Bash’s original purpose as an interactive shell, where continuing after errors was often desirable.

 Here’s what typically happens with unhandled errors in Bash: